associate provost for academic innovation

 Brian Etheridge's C.V. (.pdf)

-I am also a historian of American foreign relations and have published widely on the intersection of foreign relations and culture.
-I study how foreign relations and popular culture can affect each other.
-My work up until now has focused primarily on public diplomacy—how nation-states try to tell their stories to foreign peoples in ways that facilitate their foreign policy objectives.
+In addition to my administrative work, I am a prize-winning historian of American foreign relations.
+I have published widely on the intersection of foreign relations and culture, with a primary focus on the ways that nation-states try to tell their stories to foreign peoples to facilitate their foreign policy objectives, a practice commonly known as public diplomacy.